Hailz/HappyFace/README.md

 Got products to save to the products table and displayed products in the various vanity sections and created delete functionality.

 # Day 5
 Figured out how to send search term information to results view and got search term functionality working, reguardless of case.
 Did some styling work.
+Discovered tag searches weren't working properly and fixed it to work when only checking for a single tag.

+# Day 6
+Created a profile view and created edit and delete profile functionality.
+Did some more styling.
+Also fixed it so that eyebrow products wouldn't show up in the search results because the API doesn't have any information for those products other then brand name.

 # Technologies Used